© Copyright by Neurobit Systems 2010-2021

 (In order to uninstall the application the uninstall.bat program from the application folder can be used.)

-You can enter here a short session description (up to 80 characters for EDF format), which will be saved in recording file.
+You can enter here a short session description (up to 80 characters for EDF format), which will be saved in the recording file.
 (This setting is optional.)

 You can enter here a short information about examined person.
-The information (up to 80 characters for EDF format) will be saved in recording file.
+The information (up to 80 characters for EDF format) will be saved in the recording file.
 (This setting is optional.)

 Recording duration can be given here in hh:mm:ss format (hours and minutes can be omitted).
 After the specified period of time the recording will be automatically stopped.
-(If necessary, it is still possible to shorten a recording session, stopping it manually; it is also possible to change time limit during the session.)
+(If necessary, it is still possible to shorten the recording session, stopping it manually; it is also possible to change time limit during the session.)

 If this field is empty (or set to 0), the recording time is not automatically limited (measurement should be stopped manually).

 One of the measurement devices supported by the application is selected here.

 Output format - format of the recording file.

 EDF is a default.
 It is one of often used de facto standards for physiological signals.